aehuynh/key-value-db/README.md

-# Key Value Database
+# SiderDB
-A simple in-memory, key-value database that supports transactions
+An in-memory, key-value database that supports transactions

 ### How to Run
-The Key Value Database requires Python 3.4.3.
+SiderDB requires Python 3.4.3.
 It is a command line program.
 To start the database command line: `python src/database.py`

 ### Transactions
 The database runs all commands and changes its state permanantely even when there is an open transaction.
 When the database runs a command, it supports transactions by creating and saving "undo" commands that undo the current command to a transaction block.